uge-lescot/xdf2xls/README.md

 If you're on Windows, you can also just drag and drop your `xdf` file on the Python script.

-It'll generate an `xls` file somewhere on your computer.
+It'll generate an `xlsx` file somewhere on your computer.
 Most likely near where the `xdf` file was, but maybe not?

 My best advice is to not run the script at all.